-- 4.1 The draft Capital Investment Strategy has been considered by the Senior Management Team and the Portfolio Holder for Finance, Governance and Resources. - 4.2 The Business and Transformation Scrutiny Panel will consider the report on 23 July 2020 and recommendations made to full Council on 08 September.
+- 4.1 The draft Capital Investment Strategy has been considered by the Senior Management Team and the Portfolio Holder for Finance, Governance and Resources. - 4.2 The Business and Transformation Scrutiny Panel considered the report on 23 July 2020 and recommendations will be made to full Council on 08 September. - 4.3 The following resolution was made by BTSP at their meeting on 23 July: - That the Panel had considered and commented upon the draft Capital Investment Strategy 2021/22 to 2025/26 (RD.08/20). - 4.4 The Executive is asked to consider the resolution and comments of the Panel for inclusion in the Capital Strategy to be approved by Council in September.